DroidZed/fileback/README.md

 1. Open `CMD` and navigato to the project root
 2. next run `mvnw spring-boot:run`

-N.B: You might need to configure the project in [application.properties file](https://github.com/DroidZed/fileback/blob/master/src/main/resources/application.properties)...
+N.B: You might need to configure the project in `application.properties` file

 You can also clean the porject of previous builds using:
 `mvnw spring-boot:clean`